saylorsd/github-workshop/README.md

 Have participants introduce themselves and express what brought them here.

-*✏️ capture their reasons for being here*
+*✏️capture their reasons for being here*

 ## 🕺 Activity